NOVEMBER

 November 17

-1719 -- In what some call America's first Revolution, Carolina's colonial Assembly met in Charles Town and disavowed further allegiance to the Lords Prioprietors in favor of becoming a Royal Colony.
+1719 -- In what some call America's first Revolution, Carolina's colonial Assembly met in Charles Town and disavowed further allegiance to the Lords Proprietors in favor of becoming a Royal Colony.
 The Assembly declared itself "the government until His Majesty's pleasure be known."

 November 18